-This BMI Calculator for men and women is one of the quickest and easiest methods of determining whether you need to gain or lose weight and improve your lifestyle.
-It is easy to use and gives you information about your body mass index.
-Just enter your weight and height to find your BMI score.
+The BMI score is one of the quickest and easiest methods of determining whether you need to gain or lose weight and improve your lifestyle.

 What is BMI (Body Mass Index)?